NMBURobotics/vox_nav/docs/index.rst

 A project to develop/adapt a navigation system for outdoor robotics particularly aiming for use-cases in agriculture.

-* We call this `vox_nav` since it relies on voxel-based 3D occupacy grid(Octomap) in order to navigate a robot.
+* We call this `vox_nav` since it relies on voxel-based 3D occupacy grid(Octomap) in order to navigate a mobile robot.

 * This project's main use case is navigation of robot in rough outdoor envoirnmets.

-* At the moment envoirnment reprsenation is done with Octomap, Based on the 3D topology of map we overlap costs to octomap.
+* At the moment, envoirnment reprsenation is done with Octomap, Based on the 3D topology of map we overlay cost layers onto octomap, based to several critics such as elevation, roughness etc.

 * Planning of vox_net relies on OMPL, we provide SE2, SE2.5 , planners.
 SE2 planners can also be constrained to output plans for Ackermaan type robots with DUBINS AND REEDS-SHEEP.

-* SE2.5 planner compute valid plans that go through ramps and hills, giving the robot chance to traverse though them.
+* SE2.5 planner computes valid plans that can go through ramps and hills, giving the robot chance to traverse through them, we this as one of the main difference of vox_net over existing navigation frameworks.

+* Octomaps are usually acquired from a pointcloud map of the envoirnment that you would like to navigate in.

+* A map server manages to convert pointclouds maps, it a pointcloud map is requird to have a datum(GPS coordinates and orientation).